 - Leadership: The leadership section of the application will evaluate student involvement at Helias Catholic High School.
 Students will be asked to list the school activities/organizations in which they participate(d).
 For the purposes of this process, each Helias school club, organization, and activity carries a point value of one.
 Completion of an activity for the school year earns the student one point.
 In order to be considered for NHS membership, a student must have completed a minimum of 4 points and be currently enrolled in a minimum of 1 more activity.
 The application form will require the signature of the activity sponsor to verify that the student was/is a member in good standing for the duration of the activity.

-- Service: In order to qualify for admission to the NHS, a student must have completed and submitted a minimum of 50 hours of service that are required for graduation.
+- Service: In order to qualify for admission to the NHS, a student must have completed and submitted a minimum of 30 of the 50 hours of service that are required for graduation.
 After being selected into the NHS, all members, as a condition of membership, will be required to assist at a minimum number of diocesan, Foundation, or school events, as specified by the NHS adviser.

 - Character: The character evaluation is based on evaluations by the faculty.
 Each faculty member is asked to rate the character of each applicant of whom they have personal knowledge on a 1 (low) to 4 (high) scale.
 To be eligible for NHS, a student must have a character accumulative rating of 3.5 or higher.
 Students who receive a rating between 3.0 and 3.5 will be further reviewed by a designated faculty committee.
 In addition, any student who accumulated 3 or more minor discipline referrals or 1 major discipline referral resulting in suspension in the previous school year will be disqualified from applying.
 A student found guilty of cheating by the honor council is disqualified from applying for membership in the National Honor Society for his/her first year of eligibility.
 A second guilty finding by the honor council will result in permanent ineligibility for application to the NHS.
 If, in the opinion of the administration, a cheating incident is flagrant, the principal may declare a student, on a first offense, permanently ineligible for NHS.
 Any current NHS member found guilty of cheating by the honor council will be dismissed from NHS.
 Finally, a student who has been arrested or referred to the juvenile authorities resulting in punitive measures for anything other than minor traffic violations, or tested positive for drugs will be eliminated from consideration.

-Causes for Probation of NHS Members
+Causes for Probation of NHS Members: